ReymoRed/ReymoRed/README.md

 - 👋 Hi, I’m @ReymoRed
-- 👨‍💻 I’m interested in Cyber Security...
+- 👨‍💻 I’m interested in Penetration Testing...
 - 🌱 I’m currently learning it :D
-- 💞️ I’m looking to collaborate on this Projects
 - 🔗 How to reach me:
     1. Twitter: @ReymoRed
-    2. Telegram: @ReymoRed
-    3. Instagram: @ReymoRed
+    2. Instagram: @ReymoRed

 <!---
 ReymoRed/ReymoRed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.